ndaneil/crowdedness-monitor/README.md

 }
 ```

 The BLE scanning function is shown below.
-First, the Bluetooth LE is initialized, a scan object is created and the scan parameters are set: our callback function, passive scan mode and the scan intervals.
+Firstly, the Bluetooth LE is initialized, a scan object is created and the scan parameters are set: our callback function, passive scan mode and the scan intervals.
 Then an asynchronous scan is started for 6 seconds.
 It is then interrupted 1 second before finishing.
 This is a workaround, as the synchronous call would result in the ESP32 running out of heap space (`__cxa_allocate_exception`) when trying to construct the data to return when there are a lot of nearby devices.
-I discovered this issue when I was collecting data in a multi-storey office building.
+I discovered this issue when I was collecting data in a multi-storey office building during work hours.

 ```c
 void performBleScan() {